 You can read more about the show at Tribe-Live or the Prime Stage website, where you’ll also find links to last season’s mystery.
 The podcast is free, made possible by support from listeners like you.
 If you like what you hear, consider helping to ensure future podcasts by becoming a patron.
 And please remember to rate, follow, and tell your friends about the show.
 Doing so increases our visibility and helps bring new eyes and ears to Prime Stage’s virtual season.

-Prime Stage Mystery Theatre is available just about anywhere you get your podcasts, including Apple, Audible, Deezer, Libsyn, and Spotify.
+Prime Stage Mystery Theatre is available just about anywhere you get your podcasts, including Apple, Libsyn, Spotify, or wherever you get your podcasts.
 Each installment runs about fifteen minutes, so you’ll be able to fit them in between trips to the produce section or crowded classroom.

 Just remember to dress accordingly … and I’ll meet you there.